bernii/sataddress-rs/README.md

 * **Server** is responsible for handling requests from *LN wallets* and serving the alias reservation page and APIs.
 * **CLI tool** can be used to interact with the embedded database in order to export/import data or generate usage statistics.

+## Keysend

+Currently `sataddress` is the only federated server supporting keysend (pubkey) aliasing implementation.

+The solution is being achieved by introducing an intermediate lightning node which recieves payments and forwards them automatically to the desination node.

+Thanks to the setup above, the user does not have to expose the API (including secrets) of their Lightning Node and is able to recieve payments passively.

 ## Getting Started

 First, check out the *latest deployed version* at [satspay.to](https://satspay.to/)